IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 know how to build code that can make a decision between two branches, two different Hoon expressions.
 Computers can decide between alternatives, but they also need to carry out a task until some condition is met.
-(We can think of it as a recipe step, like “crack five eggs into a bowl”.
+(We can think of it as a recipe step, like "crack five eggs into a bowl".
 Until that process is complete, we as humans continue to carry out the equivalent action again and again until the process has been completed.)

-In programming, we call this behavior a “loop”.
+In programming, we call this behavior a "loop".
 A loop describes the situation in which we set up some condition, and repeat a process over and over until something we do meets that condition.  _Most_ of the time, this means counting once for each item in a collection, like a